Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 - Media responsiveness on all device sizes
 - Navigation buttons that link to all pages
-- Navigation buttons includes user feedback for click
+- Navigation buttons includes user feedback for click & hover
 - User can create unique login name and password to protect persistent checkout bag
+- User can view blog posts uploaded by admin
-- User can create blog posts and comment on other posts
+- User can comment on blog posts
 - Admin can create, edit and delete saleable items
+- Admin can create, edit and delete blog posts
+- Admin can review and approve (or disapprove) all comments made by users on blog posts
 - Profile page with database query feedback (previous checkout orders)
+- Toasts to give user specific feedback on current stage of ordering items
+- Secure checkout for all saleable items (using Stripe)

 ### **FUTURE FEATURES**

 - Login from social media accounts
 - Add more customisation to profiles to develop community aspect of site
+- Add images on blog posts to improve user engagement
+- Add user reviews to confirmed product purchases
+- Add user community comments on reviews

 ### **TECHNOLOGIES USED**